 In accordance with Arkansas Code 14-58-201, the Mayor is required to submit to the City Council, on or before December 1 of each year, a proposed budget for the operation of the City from January 1 to December 31 of the forthcoming year.
-The 2020 budget was introduced at the December 9, 2019 meeting.
+The 2021 budget was introduced at the February 8th, 2021 special meeting.
 Per Arkansas Code 14-58-202 the City Council should also adopt the budget by ordinance or resolution on or before February 1 of each year.
-The City Council timely voted to adopt the budget at the February 10, 2020 meeting, but the budget was not approved through an ordinance or resolution.
+The City Council motioned to approved the budget for the General Fund and Street Fund, but they were not approved through an ordinance and resolution.
+This is a repeat finding.

 We recommend that the Mayor present a proposed budget at the regularly scheduled November City Council meeting.
-We recommend that the city council approves the budget before February 1 through an ordinance or resolution.